Sauko22/Racing-Car/README.md

 # Racing Game
-This is the racing game/project of Pol Juan Santos(also known by Sauko).Complete the circuit before you run out of time .Enjoy :)
+This is the racing game/project of Pol Juan Santos(also known by Sauko), a student form CITM.Complete the circuit before you run out of time .

 By the way, it's my first solo project, so don´t be so hush/mean with the critics.
-Thanks.

 ## Autor
 Pol Juan Santos --> https://github.com/Sauko22